ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 | Pin Number | Pin name | Description          |
 | 23         | P130     | LED (also reset out) |

+### 285N6 5SK0A (Leaf ZE1)
+Appears very similar 3NF0C.
+Same PCB and main chips, but a number of parts are not populated - for instance Q305, Q306, C317, P2, R326.
+Maybe the later VSPs don't play to speaker in the driver footwell?

 ## Decompiler
 Since we aim to reverse-engineer the firmware extracted from the VSP, we'll want